 Krizia Puig, M.A (THEY/THEM)

-Their work exists at the intersections of future/technology studies, pain/pleasure studies, performance studies, disability studies, trans studies, new materialism(s), and ecocriticism(s).
-Krizia has centered on studying the challenges and potentialities that high-end sexual technologies hold for queer liberation.
+Krizia’s current work integrates future/technology studies, performance art, disability studies, trans studies, new materialism(s), and ecocriticism(s) to theorize about and experiment with(in) the material and speculative intersections between sexual robotics and the colonization of outer space.
 In their M.A. thesis “The Synthetic Hyper-Femme: On Sex Dolls, Fembots, and the Futures of Sex”, Krizia focused on studying the current production of high-end sex dolls and sex robot prototypes; some of the dynamics of genderization and racialization that permeate the affects these devices provoke/evoke–and they started to explore sex dolls/robots' disruptive power by complicating their typical reading as simple commodification of women.

 Sav Schlauderaff, M.A.
 (They/Them)